List of beaches in Chicago: Hartigan Beach

 Also known as Albion Beach, contiguous with North Shore Beach, located at 6600 North, ends just north of Loyola Avenue.
 Named for former 49th Ward Alderman David L. Hartigan.

 Columbia Beach

 Columbia Beach is located at 6726 North.

 North Shore Beach

 North Shore Beach is located at 6700 North.

-Hamilton Beach

-Hamilton Beach is currently closed due to a dredging project scheduled for completion in late 2014.

 Berger Park

 Berger Park Beach is a small beach at the northeast corner of Berger Park in Edgewater.
 The park also contains a cultural center and lakeside café housed in two large century old lake homes and their carriage houses, as well as a playground.